Center For Science, Technology, Engineering, and Mathematics

 Data Structures and Scalability (4.5 credits)

-Students will become familiar with the use and performance characteristics of common data structures including stacks, queues, lists, trees, heaps, and hash tables.
-The techniques of asymptotic analysis using big-O notation will be introduced as a formal tool to understand how computer programs scale in resource use for increasingly large inputs.
-A strong emphasis will be placed on developing the ability to choose the most appropriate data structures for a given computational task, and to roughly estimate the asymptotic complexity of programs with loops and nested function calls.
+Students become familiar with the use and performance characteristics of common data structures including stacks, queues, lists, trees, heaps, and hash tables.
+The techniques of asymptotic analysis using big-O notation are introduced as a formal tool to understand how computer programs scale in resource use for increasingly large inputs.
+A strong emphasis is placed on developing the ability to choose the most appropriate data structures for a given computational task, and to roughly estimate the asymptotic complexity of programs with loops and nested function calls.

 Prerequisite: STM 2301